SaltwaterC/kitchen-docker-host-vagrant/README.md

 export DOCKER_HOST=tcp://192.168.99.100:2375
 ```

-To check that the Docker connection is OK:
+To check whether the Docker connection is OK:

 ```bash
 Containers: 0